 My name is Keith Case and I live in Nottingham.
-I have always walked for pleasure and twenty-eight years ago on reaching forty I started doing it for exercise.
+I have always walked for pleasure and thirty-one years ago on reaching forty I started doing it for exercise.
 I still walk frequently in Nottinghamshire, Derbyshire and the Yorkshire Dales.

 For many years we have spent the New Year holiday with friends in different cottages around the country.
 In 1997/1998 we stayed in the Forest of Dean and came across the start of Offa’s Dyke at Chepstow.
 It looked interesting so at Easter 1998 my friend Stuart and myself caught the train from Nottingham for four of the wettest days walking I can recall.
 Stuart did not join me again until a very long while later and then only for an odd day.
 I did another couple of days later in the year but it was not until the summer of 2000 that I plodded into Prestatyn after 180 miles.